 BCBA stands for Board Certified Behavior Analyst.
 BCBAs have obtained a master’s degree, completed practicum experience, and passed a rigorous board examination.
 BCBA’s supervise BTs who work with your child and ensure that treatment is carried out appropriately and effectively.
 They create and modify individualized programming for your child.
 They are dedicated to meeting your team's goals!

-BT stands for Behavior Technician.
-BTs are passionate individuals who work with your child one-on-one each session.
-BTs have completed behavior analytic training and are supervised regularly by BCBAs.
+BT stands for Behavior Technician and RBT stands for Registered Behavior Technician.
+BT/RBTs are passionate individuals who work with your child one-on-one each session.
+BT/RBTs have completed behavior analytic training and are supervised regularly by BCBAs.
+RBTs are registered through the BACB and have passed their certification exam.